Accéder directement au contenu

 Repeat the previous step and add a parameter for each additional Stripe account.
 Select Add parameter, use the current account’s token for the Field name and choose the role you want your users to have by default.

-The list of account tokens can be found in the Accounts section of your Profile.
+The list of account tokens can be found in the Accounts section of your Personal details settings.

-1. Navigate to the Users tab.
+1. Go to the Users tab.
 Here, you can assign team members to your application.
 You can also configure which Roles a user obtains upon log in.

 2. Select the User you want to edit.
-Then, navigate to Applications on the side panel.
+Then, go to Applications on the side panel.

 3. In the next modal that opens, you can configure the roles that a user obtains when they log in.
 To use multiple roles, add a semicolon after each role.
 In the following example, the user obtains the analyst and the developer role when they sign in.